-This is the most common form of a bolt and is used for general fasting purposes.
+This is the most common bolt form and is used for general fasting purposes.
 The hexagonal head is chamfered at its upper end.

-To prevent rotation of the bolt while screwing the nut on or off, the bolt-head is held by another spanner.
-A hexagonal-headed bolt illustrated in the figure.
+To prevent the rotation of the bolt while screwing the nut on or off, another spanner holds the bolt head—a hexagonal-headed bolt illustrated in the figure.

-This type of bolt is used where projecting corners are unacceptable, and where the space for arranging the bolt-head is relatively limited.
-The rotation of the bolt is prevented by means of a pin inserted into the shank just below the head.
+This type of bolt is used where projecting corners are unacceptable, and the space for arranging the bolt head is relatively limited.
+The bolt rotation is prevented using a pin inserted into the shank just below the head.

 The projecting part of this pin fits into a corresponding groove in the adjacent piece.
 This bolt is commonly used in big ends of connectors, eccentrics, etc.

 This bolt is used when projecting is undesirable and where a better appearance is required.